Blade Runner: Sequel and related media

-Blade Runner cowriter David Peoples wrote the 1998 action film Soldier, which he referred to as a "sidequel" or spiritual successor to the original film; the two are set in a shared universe.
+Blade Runner co-writer David Peoples wrote the 1998 action film Soldier, which he referred to as a "sidequel" or spiritual successor to the original film; the two are set in a shared universe.
 A bonus feature on the Blu-ray for Prometheus, the 2012 film by Scott set in the Alien universe, states that Eldon Tyrell, CEO of the Blade Runner Tyrell Corporation, was the mentor of Guy Pearce's character Peter Weyland.

-In 2022, Amazon announced a Blade Runner 2049 sequel series would be produced.
+In late 2022, Amazon announced a Blade Runner 2049 sequel series would be produced.
 On October 12, 2022, an apparent official approval to actually make a Blade Runner 2099 TV series was reported.
+Blade Runner 2099 is scheduled to premiere on Amazon Prime Video in 2026.